b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 sco(s)
 ```

-Can we say that the two populations differ (with respect to eye color
+Can we say that the two populations differ (with respect to the eye color
 distribution) given the data in this table?
-Well, that's the job for ...
+Well, we can, that's the job for ...

 chi squared ($\chi^2$) test.

 Wait, but I thought it is used to compare two proportions found in some
 samples.
 Granted, it could be used for that, but in broader sense it is a
-non-parametric test that checks the probability that the difference between the
+non-parametric test that determines the probability that the difference between
-observed and expected frequencies (counts) occurred by chance alone.
+the observed and expected frequencies (counts) occurred by chance alone.
 Here,
-non-parametric means it does not assume a specific underlying distribution in
+non-parametric means it does not assume a specific underlying distribution of
 data (like the normal or binomial distribution we met before).
 As we learned in
 @sec:compare_categ_data_chisq_test the expected distribution of frequencies
 (counts) is assessed based on the data itself.

-Let's give it a try with our new data-set (`mEyeColorFull`) and compare it with
+Let's give it a try with our new data set (`mEyeColorFull`) and compare it with
-the previously (@sec:compare_categ_data_chisq_test) obtained results (for
+the previously obtained results (for `mEyeColor` from
-`mEyeColor`).
+@sec:compare_categ_data_chisq_test).

 ```jl
 s = """